SerenaTetart/Time_series_analysis/README.md

 The seasonality indicates that there is an even more rising trend toward january and june.

+(I'll finish to write this tomorrow...)

 The network is made of two layers of bidirectionnal LSTM units with a 20 dense at the end, why 20 ?
 Because it predicts the next 20 values of the time serie, it could have been less or more...
 This change has been made in order to have a more accurate prediction, whereas if it predicts only the next value it can easily overfit.

+(I'll finish to write this tomorrow...)

 ## Project 2 - ARIMA